 Wendy Hinton Vaughn

-Wendy Hinton Vaughn is a Clinical Associate Professor in the College of Law’s Clinical Faculty and Supervising Attorney at the Zeke Giorgi Legal Clinic.
-Professor Vaughn also teaches the Civil Justice Clinic.
-She joined Northern Illinois University College of Law in August 2007 and initially supervised students in the Elder Law Clinic and Domestic Abuse Clinic.
+Wendy Hinton Vaughn is a clinical associate professor in the College of Law’s Clinical Faculty and supervising attorney at the Zeke Giorgi Legal Clinic.
+Professor Vaughn teaches Family Law, Poverty Law, and the Civil Justice Clinic.
+In July 2018, the Illinois State Bar Association awarded the Civil Justice Clinic with the Excellence in Legal Education Award.
+Professor Vaughn joined Northern Illinois University College of Law in August 2007 and initially supervised students in the Elder Law Clinic and Domestic Abuse Clinic.

 Professor Vaughn is a 1998 graduate of New York University School of Law where she was awarded the Ann Petluck Poses Prize for outstanding work in a clinical course requiring student practice.
 While at NYU, she served as a teaching assistant for the Lawyering Program and the Brennan Center for Justice Public Policy Advocacy Clinic and served as a staff editor for the Review of Law and Social Change.
-Professor Vaughn has a B.A. in International Studies from Southwestern University.
+After graduation, the National Association of Public Interest Law (Equal Justice Works) awarded Professor Vaughn a two-year fellowship to create a project on behalf of domestic violence survivors at the Legal Aid Society of the District of Columbia.
+She received the Frederick B. Abramsom Public Service Award in recognition of her work at the Legal Aid Society.
+Professor Vaughn has a B.A. in International Studies from Southwestern University.es.

 - "Youth Court is Right Thing to Do," Rockford Register Star (February 24, 2014).